Basic Sauces

 Gradually, stir in the cheese until smooth.
 Add cream.

 Continue heating, just to a boil.
-Remove from heat.
-Add parsley.
+Add cooked pasta.

 3 tablespoons unsalted butter, cut into small pieces